 \begin{proof} Let $\Alg$ be a finitely presented algebra with two presentations:

 and assume that the left hand side presentation is rank-stable.

 The idea is as follows.
-If we have an approximate solution of $Q_1,\dots,Q_s$, we may use an algebra isomorphism to translate it to an approximate solution of $P_1,\dots,P_r$.
+If we have an approximate solution to $Q_1,\dots,Q_s$, we may use an algebra isomorphism to translate it to an approximate solution to $P_1,\dots,P_r$.
 The rank-stability of the first presentation lets us find an approximation of the new matrices.
 We then translate it back to an approximation of the original matrices by the inverse isomorphism.

 For each $1\le i\le d$ let $G_i$ be an $e$-variate non-commutative polynomial such that $x_i\mapsto G_i(\vec{y})$ defines an isomorphism.
 Similarly, for each $1\le i\le e$ let $F_i$ be a $d$-variate non-commutative polynomial such that $y_i\mapsto F_i(\vec{x})$ defines the inverse isomorphism.
-Let $S$ bound from above the product of the maximum length of any monomial appearing in any $F_i$, times the maximum number of monomials appearing in any $F_i$.
+Let $S$ bound from above the product of the maximal length of any monomial appearing in any $F_i$, times the maximal number of monomials appearing in any $F_i$.

 Since $F_i$ and $G_i$ define inverse isomorphisms between the two presentations of~$\Alg$, for each $1\le j\le r$ the equations

 hold in the free algebra $F\left<y_1,\dots,y_e\right>$ for some $a_{j,l},b_{j,l},u_{j,l},v_{j,l}\in F\left<y_1,\dots,y_e\right>$.
 Similarly, for each $1\le j\le s$ the equation